FN Five-seven: Feeding

 The Five-seven pistol feeds from detachable box magazines, but it is unconventional in that it feeds cartridges into the chamber without the use of a barrel feed ramp, having a beveled chamber only—the pistol's feeding is inherently reliable because of its use of bottlenecked cartridges.
 The pistol is supplied with 20-round magazines as standard, or 10-round magazines for jurisdictions with a high-capacity magazine ban.
 The Five-seven will also accept an aftermarket extended 30-round magazine, which protrudes an additional 38 mm from the base of the pistol.
 With an additional cartridge in the chamber, the Five-seven pistol has a total capacity of 11, 21, or 31 rounds depending on which magazine type is used.
 Magazine pouches for the Five-seven magazine are available from various manufacturers.

 The Five-seven's magazine can be disassembled for cleaning or lubrication by removing the polymer floorplate.
 The magazine body is constructed of polymer, with steel inserts at the feed lips.
-Unlike a conventional pistol magazine, it feeds from double-stack staggered-feed magazine, with a follower that has the same appearance as that of an M16 rifle's magazine, and which is loaded in the same manner: by pushing cartridges straight down into the magazine, rather than pushing them down and back.
+Unlike a conventional pistol magazine, it is a double-stack staggered-feed magazine, with a follower that has the same appearance as that of an M16 rifle's magazine, and which is loaded in the same manner: by pushing cartridges straight down into the magazine, rather than pushing them down and back.
 This setup makes it very easy to load individual cartridges into the magazine.
 The magazine floorplate has a slight finger spur, and four holes in the left side of the magazine body allow a convenient estimate of the amount of remaining ammunition.